News

 12

-What is the role of chromium in high speed steel rolls?
+What is the role of chromium in high-speed steel rolls?

-Due to the increase of chromiumhigh speed steel rollThe amount of MC carbide is reduced, and the hardness of M7C3 carbide is lower than that of MC carbide, which is not good for wear resistance.
-However, for a roll having a low chromium content, the roll surface tends to become rough due to preferential wear of the base material and adhesion of the rolling material to the roll surface, which increases the rolling friction coefficient and the rolling force.
-By increasing the chromium content, the roll contains a certain amount of M7C3 type carbide, which is beneficial to improve the surface roughness of the roll and reduce the rolling force.
-The increase of chromium content is also beneficial to improve the thermal shock resistance of high-speed steel rolls.
-Therefore, the suitable content of chromium in high-speed steel bars is 4.0-7.0%.
+Because chromium increases High-speed steel rolls the amount of M7C3 carbides, reduces the amount of MC carbides, and the hardness of M7C3 carbides is lower than that of MC carbides, which is detrimental to wear resistance.
+However, for rolls with low chromium content, due to the preferential wear of the substrate and the adhesion of the rolling material to the roll surface, the roll surface is easily roughened, which increases the rolling friction coefficient and rolling force.
+By increasing the chromium content to make the rolls contain a certain amount of M7C3 type carbides, it is beneficial to improve the surface roughness resistance of the rolls and reduce the rolling force.
+The increase in chromium content is also beneficial to improve the thermal shock resistance of high-speed steel rolls.
+Therefore, the suitable chromium content in high-speed steel bars is 4.0%-7.0%.